chris124567/hn_extension/README.md

 # HN Guideline Collapser

-A Chrome extension that automatically collapses Hacker News comments when a classifier scores them above your per-guideline thresholds.
+HN Guideline Collapser automatically collapses Hacker News comments that violate the guidelines according to our classifier.
+You can choose thresholds for each guidelines such as flamebait, political battles, complaining about broken back buttons/CSS, etc.

 The extension is independent and is not affiliated with or endorsed by Hacker News or Y Combinator.